NIAGADS/niagads-api/README.md

-# NIAGADS Open Access API: Issue Tracker
+# NIAGADS Open Access API

 The National Institute on Aging Genetics of Alzheimer's Disease Data Storage Site ([NIAGADS](https://www.niagads.org/)) stores and distributes genetics and genomics data from studies on Alzheimer’s disease, related dementias, and aging to qualified researchers globally.